 What is Sprout Social?

 This is why you’ll need a social media management platform, like Sprout Social.
-Rather than juggling tabs spanning Twitter, Facebook, YouTube, and Instagram, these platforms let you plug in all your social media information and manage all your accounts through one easy-to-use dashboard.
+Rather than juggling various tabs and platforms, a service like Sprout Social lets you plug in all your social media information and oversee all your accounts through one easy-to-use dashboard.

-If you're looking for alternatives to Sprout Social, it's one of many social media management tools included on our “Best Social Media Management Tools.”
+If you're looking for alternatives to Sprout Social, it's one of many social media management tools included on our guide to the best social media management tools.

 Sprout Social Landscape